 The City of Town & Country celebrated its 65th anniversary of incorporation in 2015.
 To commemorate this milestone, a Public Art Commission was established and a public sculpture was commissioned by the City.
 This sculpture was installed and dedicated to its temporary location at Longview Farm Park in October, 2016.
-Once the City's Town Square is complete, Discovery will move there as its final home.
+Once the City's Town Square was complete, Discovery moved there as its final home.

 Video of Sculptor Harry Weber

 All funds for Discovery were privately raised and accepted by the City as a tax deductible donations.